Pravargav/lifeStyle/Useful-Things-Life.md

 # -> I used to use my mobile in black and white <ins> gray scale mode </ins> for 1-2 years back.

 # -> I used to <ins> tick/check on calendar</ins> each day to hinder mobile usage for 1-2 months.

+# -> I lost everything due to one day usage of mobile.I lost my focus and accidentally clicked the submit button which costed me KPIT Job.